Practice makes progress.

 As teachers, we all know the importance of practice.
 But for some reason, the idea of at-home practice escapes many students and their parents.
 I think this may be in part because piano lessons are one of the few extra-curricular activities that require practice outside of actual class time.

 Parents aren’t used to having to make children practice baseball at home every day.
 However, students must practice the piano at home regularly.
 And this requires some hard work.
 Piano practice in and of itself is hard work—very hard work that most average people (especially children and teenagers) would prefer not to do.
-I make a big point to tell my students to listen to their parents when they ask them to practice.
-I tell them not to argue with mom or dad or promise to practice later.
+I make a big point of telling my students to listen to their parents when they ask them to practice.
+I tell them not to argue with Mom or Dad or promise to practice later.
 I follow this up with “and say thank you to mom for bringing you to piano lessons and reminding you to practice.
 Imagine how you are going to feel in a few years when you can play really well!”

 Getting young kids to practice requires that parents help or at least remember to remind them to practice.
 This can be a tall order for busy families.
 Those of us who are parents also know that it is not easy to get kids to do things they would rather not do.
 Our students and parents need our guidance and support in order for consistent and careful practice to take place.